 Pai Gow from Betsoft is the poker game created by Betsoft gaming company.
-You can play Pai Gow from Betsoft at any of the Betsoft powered online casinos like Rich Casino.
+You can play Pai Gow from Betsoft at any of the Betsoft powered online casinos like Uptown Casino.
 All you need is to join the online casino and after the formalities of opening your account at the casino online on your mobile or PC or tablet, you are ready to play Pai Gow from Betsoft.

 You can play for free without spending any money or choose to play with real money if you want.
 Pai Gow poker game is often listed under poker games or other games at the online casino games lobby.
 You can play it instantly on your gaming device without any download.